 Program Overview

-The Homeschool Program complements learning at home by offering structured in-person support, led by experienced educators.
-Parents will use the NCSA Curriculum, it is aligned with state standards and emphasizes creativity, curiosity, and social-emotional development.
+Our Independent Study Program is a unique opportunity to learn at home by offering structured in-person support, led by experienced educators using NCSA’s state standards aligned curriculum.
+Our program emphasizes creativity, curiosity, and social-emotional development.
 Weekly enrichment supports student engagement and allows educators to meet students where they are academically and developmentally.

 Arts & Enrichment

-Weekly arts enrichment are at the heart of the Independent Study at Home Program.
-Students participate in visual arts, music, and movement experiences that are both integrated into academic learning and offered as stand-alone classes.
+Weekly arts enrichment is at the heart of the NCSA Independent Study Program.
+Students participate in social emotional learning, science, visual arts, music, and movement experiences that are both integrated into academic learning and offered as stand-alone classes.
 Local artists and educators bring their expertise into the classroom.

 Social Connection & Emotional Growth